massdriver-cloud/docs/docs/applications/build-your-own/02-azure-app-service.md

 ## Deploy

-Once an application bundle has been published, it can be connected and configured via the UI and then deployed via UI or CLI.
+Once an application bundle has been published, it can be dragged onto the canvas, connected, and configured via the UI and then deployed via UI or CLI.

 :::note